superwalnut/mrkevin.wang/convert-markdown-code-block-to-gist-for-multiple-blogging-platform.md

 ## Automate conversion using github action

-This github action that will automatically detect any .md files and convert the code blocks to gist embeded code and pushed these new files to the repository as well.
+This github action that will automatically detect any .md files and convert the code blocks to gist embedded code and pushed these new files to the repository as well.

 ```
     - name: Parse markdown